DubStepMad/TruckersMP-Launcher/README.md

 ## Launcher Info

-The launcher idea came to me after the TSRVTC wanting many features, yet they were in seperate applications.
+The launcher idea came to me after the WTLVTC wanting many features, yet they were in seperate applications.
 I assigned myself the task to fulfill what the VTC wanted but with one program.

 After much thinking and planning, I began to do what I learned in college.
 I made the GUI of the launcher first and planned out what each function was needed.
 Now this was a big task for me, I was and still am, new to C# and Winforms but I was so dedicated to achieve my task I began to research many hours on stackoverflow and other resources that I came across.
 Some people who gave me help were nice and some.. well lets say I wish I never bothered.